 When it comes time to clean and prepare the fish for eating, put on a pair of medical exam nitrile or latex gloves.
 Use nitrile gloves if you have latex allergies.
 Gloves will go a long ways to prevent the worst of the smell.

 Combine these smell preventing tips with your favorite hand washing method described earlier and you have a sure-fire way to be stench free.

 Certainly, there are many more ways to rid your hands of fish odors.
 Try a few of the methods listed in this post to find what works best for you.
-Hopefully you have enough fishing success to keep experimenting for a long time to come.
+Hopefully, you’ll have enough fishing success to keep experimenting for a long time to come.
 Catch fish, wash hands, rinse and repeat!